cwilliams001/auto-wg/README.md

 # Auto-WireGuard (auto-wg)

+### NOTE: This project is in its early stages and should be considered experimental, and is not production-ready.
+Use at your own risk.

 A streamlined, self-hosted WireGuard VPN configuration and management system.
 Inspired by Tailscale, `auto-wg` simplifies VPN setup by automating server provisioning, configuration, and client onboarding.

 ---